taehoryu/TDEmass/README.md

                 The rest columns are the inferred black hole mass[mbh], its uncertainties (dmbh-,dmbh+), the inferred stellar mass [mstar], its uncertainties (dmstar-,dmstar+), t0 and its uncertainties (dt0-, dt0+) and a0 and its uncertanties (da0-,da0+).
                 Here, t0 is the characteristic mass return time of the most tightly bound debris.
-                The uncertainties for the masses, t0 and a0 are defined the same way as those for Lobs and Tobs.
+                The uncertainties for the masses, t0 and a0 are defined the same way as those for Lobs (see Section 5-2).
                 The name of the output file is given in the "model_info.txt"

 	2) solution figure on the mbh - mstar plane for each candidate